mak448a/AI-Drawing-Chatbot/README.md

 - Pip is installed
 - Git is installed
 - You know how to create a Discord Bot account
+- You know JSON syntax (It's basically a Python Dictionary)

 ## Setup